jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 * Install the Oculus ADB Drivers (Windows only)

 [^usb-cable]: The USB cable that comes with the Oculus will work for development.
 An Oculus Link cable will also work.
 In general, any data-capable USB-C cable should work.
 If you are having trouble you might want to check the cable.
 Also, if you have an Oculus Elite Strap (or another external battery pack) make sure your USB cable is plugged into the headset itself, not the battery pack.

+ The [instructions on the Oculus website](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) explain how to do each of these steps.

 Once your Quest is in developer mode and plugged in, you can configure your project.